jafahib-beep/QuickFixAI/replit.md

 - Settings navigation: Legal section items now navigate to PrivacyTermsScreen instead of showing alerts

 ### Technical Implementations
 The frontend is built with Expo/React Native, supporting multi-language (English, Swedish, Arabic with RTL, German, French, Spanish).
 The backend is an Express server with a PostgreSQL database.
 Development runs in a full-stack mode where `npm run dev` concurrently starts both the Express server (port 5000) and Expo frontend (port 8081).
 Metro is configured to proxy `/api/*` requests from the web to the backend.
 Mobile/Expo Go clients use direct backend URLs.
 Platform-specific URL handling is managed by `utils/api.ts`.
-The application features an offline-first mode using sample data and local storage when the backend is unavailable.
+The Community feed now uses real database entries only (no mock/sample data fallback).

 ### Feature Specifications
 - **User Authentication**: Register, login, and profile management with an authentication gate.